libis/workflow/README.md

 * abort_recursion_on_failure: Stop processing items recursively if one item fails.
 Default: false
 * retry_count: Number of times to retry the task.
 Default: 0
 * retry_interval: Number of seconds to wait between retries.
 Default: 10
+* run_always: If set and true will cause the task to be always executed, even if previous tasks have failed or during a retry if the task completed successfully before.

 If 'class' is not present, the default '::Libis::Workflow::TaskGroup' with the given name will be instantiated, which performs each sub-task on the item.